rapidez/multisafepay/README.md

 You need the [MultiSafePay Magento 2](https://github.com/MultiSafepay/Magento2) and [MultiSafePay Magento 2 GraphQL](https://github.com/MultiSafepay/magento2-graphql) modules installed in your Magento 2 installation.

-### Temporary notice

-The magento2 core package from MultiSafePay currently contains a bug that prevents guest checkout from working.
-You can use [version 2.19.1 from this fork](https://github.com/Jade-GG/magento2-core) until the PR fixing this has been merged into the official repository.

 ## Installation

 ```bash